-- It is common for the repo rate on an open repo to be changed up or down ("re-rated") only at the request of one or other of the parties and only with the agreement of the other. - Alternatively, the repo rate on an open repo can be linked to a one-day interest rate index (eg €STR), which means it would change automatically each business day. - If the repo rate is a floating-index plus/minus a spread, either party can request a change to the spread. - O Both parties typically have the right to request a re-rate on any business day until the transaction is terminated.
+- It is common for the repo rate on an open repo to be changed up or down ("re-rated") during its life only at the request of one or other of the parties and only with the agreement of the other.
+Such an open type of repo is considered to be a fixed-rate. - Alternatively, the repo rate on an open repo can be linked to a one-day interest rate index (eg €STR), which means it would change automatically each business day.
+This is a floating-rate repo. - o If the repo rate is a floating an index plus/minus a spread, either party can request a change to the spread. - o Both parties typically have the right to request a re-rate on any business day until notice is given to terminate the transaction is terminated.
 An agreed re-rate will take place after a minimum re-rate notice period.
-This period is usually the same as the minimum termination notice period.
+This period is usually the same as the minimum termination notice period and, where no minimum re-rate notice period has been agreed, it is best practice to align with the minimum termination notice period.
 If the other party refuses a request to re-rate or agreement cannot be reached on a new repo rate, either party can terminate the transaction.
-When an open repo is re-rated, either the transaction continues without interruption at the new repo rate or the transaction is terminated and replaced by a new transaction at the new repo rate (the choice depends on operational convenience). - Payment of interest.
-Repo interest is accrued daily without compounding.
-Accrued repo interest can be paid, as agreed: - on the repurchase date following the termination of a transaction as part of the repurchase price; or - o on the re-rate date as a discrete interest payment; or - o a fixed number of days after the last business day of each calendar month while the transaction continues as a discrete interest payment.
+When an open repo is re-rated, either the transaction continues without interruption at the new repo rate or the transaction is terminated and replaced by a new transaction at the new repo rate (the choice depends on operational convenience).
+Parties need to ensure that they agree on whether re-rates are to be implemented by modification of a continuing contract or by termination and replacement.

+- Payment of interest.
+Repo interest is typically accrued daily without compounding.
+Accrued repo interest can be paid, as agreed: - on the repurchase date following the termination of a transaction as part of the repurchase price; or - on the re-rate date, as a discrete payment to "clean-up" accrued repo interest-payment; or - a fixed number of days after the last business day of each calendar month while the transaction continues, as a discrete payment to "clean-up" accrued repo interest payment.